billw2/rpi-clone/README.md

                        :   Unmount source partitions or use -m
 -----------------------:
 ```
-But I want to sync and not do a long initialize, so there are two choices.
+But I want to sync and not do another long -f2 initialize,
+so there are two choices.
 If I unmount the third partition, the clone will sync.
 If I don't want
 to do that, I can tell rpi-clone to sync clone only the /boot partition
 (the root partition is included by default):